overturetool/overturetool.github.io/publications/PlannedPublications.md

     on modelling and simulation) (rejected unfortunately)
 -   Peter Gorm Larsen, José Antonio Esparza Isasa, John Fitzgerald, Stefan Hallerstede, Ole Green, Modelling and Simulating an Agricultural Robot, submitted for ICCPS at CPS Week in April 2016 in Vienna
 -   Automated translation of VDM to JML annotated Java, (Peter W. V. Tran-Jørgensen, Peter Gorm Larsen and Gary T. Leavens, submitted for STTT)
--   Luis Duate Couto and Peter Gorm Larsen, Improving Reuse through Extensibility in Formal Methods Tools, submitted for a special issue of Information Systems Frontiers journal on reuse, January 2016.
+-   Luis Diogo Couto and Peter Gorm Larsen, Improving Reuse through Extensibility in Formal Methods Tools, submitted for a special issue of Information Systems Frontiers journal on reuse, January 2016.

 ## In press